The Government has announced a support package of more than £150 million to boost the economy in the aftermath of the COVID-19 pandemic.

 Reduction to employee Social Security Contributions

 A temporary 2% cut to the social security contributions paid by workers is proposed.
 Approval by the States Assembly would mean the contribution would fall from 6% to 4% between 1 October 2020 and 30 June 2021.
-This would increase the take-home pay for approx. 55,000 workers and self-employed Islanders.
+This would increase the take-home pay for approximately 55,000 workers and self-employed Islanders.
+Temporary 2% employee contributions reduction

 Fiscal Stimulus Fund